 See also: Tour Shiner Brewery in Texas

-Next, we were led outside, where we got a brief look at one of the massive barrel houses used for whiskey storage.
+Next, we were led outside, where we briefly looked at one of the massive barrel houses used for whiskey storage.

-There are 90 of these warehouses on the distillery's property and scattered throughout Moore County, with 1.2 million gallons of whiskey per building.
+There are 90 warehouses on the distillery's property and scattered throughout Moore County, with 1.2 million gallons of whiskey per building.